Imaginaries in equicharacteristic zero henselian fields: Invariant Extensions

+Let \(M\) be sufficiently saturated and homogeneous (\(\RV\)-expansion of a) model of \(\Hen[0,0]\) in a language \(\L\), whose value group \(\Vg\) is stably embedded, has property \D and is orthogonal to \(\k\), which is itself stably embedded.

-Let \(M\) be (a \(\Vg\)-expansion of) a model of \(\Hen[0,0]\), with algebraically closed residue field and \(\NIP\) value group.
-We first prove that, in that case, germs of functions into the linear sorts are internal to the residue field:
+We first prove that germs of functions into the linear sorts are internal to the residue field (see \cref{germs intk}).
+We follow the general strategy of \cite[Lemma~3.4.1]{HilRid-EIAKE} and first prove a result on the growth of \(\dcl\) in \(\eq{\Lin_A}\).
+Recall the definition of an open generalized ball (\cref{def gen ball}).